Baio1977/Acer-Aspire-E5-574G/README.md

 ### TouchPad

-This series of laptops uses 2 types of variations on the trackpad could be equipped with ELAN trackpad "TPDE" or Synapsy trackpad "TPD1"
+This series of laptops uses 2 types of variations on the trackpad.
+It could be equipped with ELAN trackpad "TPDE" or Synapsy trackpad "TPD1"

 ![touchpad](./Screenshot/10.png)